 - To ensure a happy client.

 Adopting such an approach requires a fair amount of analysis, verification and planning before even commencing the execution of the first migration batches.
 However; lengthy preparation times are not always easy to explain in a legacy environment where the desire to move at a fast pace is high and tangible results are required on a daily basis.
-This is where many DC Transformation & Transition projects go wrong; the desire to quickly start the execution leads to 80% of the effort being spent on execution.
+This is where many DC Transformation and Transition projects go wrong; the desire to quickly start the execution leads to 80% of the effort being spent on execution.
 While that may sound like time well invested, usually it isn’t, because these projects typically experience problems such as:

 - Lack of control over execution